Landscape-Management-Network/interview-challenges/backend-interviewing/INTERVIEW_EXERCISE.md

 ## Exercise: Add On-Demand Work Pricing

 ### Your Task
 Add a new pricing model for on-demand work to the existing landscaping estimation system.
+The current implementation may have some areas that could be improved, so feel free to refactor as needed while adding the new functionality.
 This should include:

 - Implementing the pricing logic for on-demand work
 - Ensuring the new model integrates with existing functionality
 - Adding appropriate test coverage
 - Maintaining code quality and maintainability
+- Refactoring existing code if you identify opportunities for improvement

 ### On-Demand Pricing Requirements